sebadeh/pensionbee-challenge/README.md

 This repository contains a `template.html` template file and a sample `content` folder with sub-folders containing `index.md` markdown files (or other sub-folders).

-Your application may make use of open-source code libraries.
+Your application may make use of open-source code libraries and other third-party tools.
 It is entirely up to you how the application performs the challenge.
+As the use of LLMs is widespread in software engineering, you are permitted to use AI as you wish.

 ## Testing

-The application should be shipped with three tests:
+The application should be shipped with at minimum three tests, although your testing strategy should effectively test your application:

 - one that verifies that requests to valid URLs return a 200 HTTP status code
 - one that verifies that requests to valid URLs return a body that contains the HTML generated from the relevant `index.md` markdown file